cjshelton/portfolio/src/blog-posts/2020-09-10-javascript-modules-explained/index.md

 # AMD {#amd}

-The final module format I will cover is AMD, which stands for Asynchronous Module Format, and was very popular in the early days of client-side JavaScript development as the way to write modular JavaScript, which CommonJS was unsuitable for.
+The final module format I will cover is AMD, which stands for Asynchronous Module Format, and was very popular in the early days of client-side JavaScript development as the way to write modular code.
 With AMD, each module can be loaded asynchronously -- perfect for executing JavaScript in the browser for quicker page load times.

 Unlike ES Modules which can be run natively in most modern browsers, a library must be used which implements the AMD API in order to use AMD modules.
-The most popular library for writing modules in the AMD format is [RequireJS][requirejs-url].
+The most popular library for writing modules in this format is [RequireJS][requirejs-url].

 AMD has largely been superseded by the use ES Modules as the de-facto way to write modular JavaScript for the browser, but it's still worth covering off the main syntax.
 Though the AMD syntax looks very differing to working with